intelie/gitbook-platform/featured-plugins/timescaledb.md

 ## Requirements

-Currently, the TimescaleDB plugin requires a TimescaleDB 2.5+ extension to work properly.
+Currently, the TimescaleDB plugin (2.0.0) requires a TimescaleDB 2.9+ extension to work properly.
+When trying to use the compression resources with TimescaleDB extension bellow 2.9, an **HTTP 500 error code should be expected** as follows:

+`{message: "This resource requires timescale extension 2.9 or later."}`

+For previous plugin versions, the minimum required extension version is 2.5+.

 ## References